neil-agrawal1/meta-analysis-webscraper/README.md

 Once a csv file with relevant papers is generated, run the project through [ASReview Lab](https://asreview.nl/), an active learning software that screens large amounts of text, to generate the most useful papers.

-To run the program, use a bash terminal and type bash runall.sh.
+To run the program, use a bash terminal and type `bash runall.sh`.
 ## Set Up
 To scrape google scholar, you will need a [scraperAPI](https://www.scraperapi.com/) key.
 Just use the free trial, you will have enough free credits to run the program.
 You don't need scraperAPI to scrape CrossRef or PubMed